craigmateo/ngram_frequencies/README.md

 There are two parts: an examination of frequency of common names of species followed by aspect-level sentiment analysis of concordance lines.

+Research findings are forethcoming in the journal [Corpora](https://www.euppublishing.com/loi/COR).

 ## Files

 #### google_books_data: